HomeDing/homeding.github.io/dev/elementcards.md

   by using a card design available.
 ---

-These templates are included manually or automatically into the pages when a corresponding element is configured.
+By accessing the Web UI of a HomeDing device all relevant and configured Elements are displayed by using a copy of the corresponding HTML template and feeding all configured and current attributes into the placeholders..

 There are 2 versions of these templates available:

-* Inside the file `ding.htm` all implemented templates can be found that support visualization and configuration of the elements that are part of the minimal example and usually used in 1M flash devices.
+* Inside the file `ding.htm` all implemented templates can be found that support visualization and configuration of the elements that are part of the minimal examples plug and bulb and usually used in ESP8266 1M flash devices.
 * Inside the fie `board-templates.htm` all existing templates can be found that visualize all kind of elements.
-  They support configuration of the elements using the configuration dialogs.
+  They also support configuration of the elements using the configuration dialogs.

 ## Implementing a Template